Jason960028/SpriteEditor/README.md

 - Canvas Resize: Change the canvas to the desired pixel size.
 - Canvas Clean function: Reset the current frame.

+## Requirements
+Download QT Creator app.
+And build this project.

+## How to run
+1. make sure you have QT installed.
+2. Download the zip file and load it at the QT.
+3. Build this project
+4. Run the project

 ## Technology used
-- The Framework: Qt
+- The Framework: QT
 - Language: C++

-## How to run
-1. make sure you have Qt installed.
-2. Download the zip file and load it at the QT.
-3. Run the project